Get Ready For Winter Trails with Snow Bumpers

 - Windshield Care – Keeping a clear windshield becomes more challenging in cold weather, so change to an anti-freeze windshield fluid and keep the reservoir filled.
 New wiper blades heading into winter are another good idea so you’ll have streak-free vision.

-- Interior Heating – While you’re checking to make sure your new front bumper is properly mounted and all your critical systems are functioning and well-maintained, check that your heating system works as off-roading in winter with no heat in your truck or Jeep is uncomfortable at the least, dangerous at the worst.
+- Interior Heating – While you’re checking to make sure your new front bumper is properly mounted for snow and all your critical systems are functioning and well-maintained, check that your heating system works as off-roading in winter with no heat in your truck or Jeep is uncomfortable at the least, dangerous at the worst.

 - General Overall Check – Lastly, just go around your truck and make sure the lights all work, it’s well lubricated in all the important places, and your auxiliary outlet works so you can keep your phone charged or your other communication or GPS devices connected